 Changing behaviour around online transactions

-This project, funded by the Money Advice Service and undertaken in partnership with Toynbee Hall & University of Sheffield, is the first to create robust evidence of how digital skills can improve financial capability.
+This project, funded by the Money Advice Service, in partnership with Toynbee Hall and the University of Sheffield, is the first to create a strong case for how digital skills can improve financial independence online.